Covid 19 coronavirus: Police to make sure Gloriavale residents comply with lockdown

 Manager Liz Gregory said over the last two weeks she's been inundated with calls from former members, fearing for the safety of family still on the inside.

-Then, she said a current resident sent her a photo, showing children leaving the school grounds for Friday lunch - and prams parked outside the Day Care children where children are reportedly being looked after.
+Then, she said a current resident sent her a photo, showing children leaving the school grounds for Friday lunch - and prams parked outside the daycare where children are reportedly being looked after.

-Gloriavale leaders has previously said schools and daycares were closed on Thursday – in-line with the nationwide lockdown coming into effect.
+Gloriavale leaders had previously said schools and daycares were closed on Thursday – in line with the nationwide lockdown coming into effect.

 Gregory said she's passed the images on to police.